 To fully unwind, gather the group in the alluring sitting room which is populated by snug sofas and a tremendously large fireplace housing a wonderfully warming woodburner which makes this an ideal spot to end each adventure-filled day.

 To get that much-needed rest, take the stairs to the first floor, which nestles comfortably under the sloping ceiling.

-It plays host to a well-presented master bedroom, along with a thoughtful family room boasting a double bed and a set of bunks, perfect for a family with young children.
+It plays host to a well-presented master bedroom, along with a twin room boasting a double bed and a single, perfect for a family with young children.

 Well Cottage's exterior is the perfect spot to appreciate this fabulous setting; a selection of social patios make the most of this divine elevated position.

 The village of Little Stretton provides two fine pubs serving food, while nearby Church Stretton boasts a wealth of amenities as well as a golf club.

 The neighbouring Longmynd is an extensive National Trust property suitable for walking and mountain biking.